Modify code

 Switch projects

-When you switch projects, the Eclipse IDE creates additional tabs and automatically switches between them, so that a shell in the current project directory is always in focus.
+When you switch projects, Eclipse creates additional tabs and automatically switches between them, so that a shell in the current project directory is always in focus.
 To disable this automatic switching, deselect the

 Track Current Project